 Relevant past performance discussion is limited to 2 pages per contract/project, per entity.

 The Past Performance Questionnaires that are completed by the reference point(s)-of-contact are not subject to the Section L provision entitled “52.215-1 Instruction to Offerors – Competitive Acquisition” related to late proposals.
-However, all other performance information (e.g. performance reference information form, relevant past performance discussion, ESH&Q Past Performance Information Forms that are completed by the Offeror and/or major or critical subcontractors, etc.) not received by the deadline will be considered late and may result in the Offeror receiving a lower score for this criterion.
+However, all other performance information (e.g. performance reference information form, relevant past performance discussion, that are completed by the Offeror and/or major or critical subcontractors, etc.) not received by the deadline will be considered late and may result in the Offeror receiving a lower score for this criterion.

 To help facilitate the review process and to insure addressing all the review criteria, the Offeror shall use the following format when preparing File 6.